wisskirchenj/JsonXMLConverter/README.md

 03.03.22 Stage 3 completed with tests - full XML parsing and new generator

 05.03.22 Stage 4 completed with tests - elaborate (complicated specified) Json-Parser

+06.03.22 Stage 5 completed with tests - full XML to Json and back functionality plus some Topic-Tasks on generic programming and polymorphism